 Ovaprene has the Potential to be the First FDA-Approved Monthly, Self-Administered, Hormone-Free Contraceptive Product

 In January 2020, Daré and Bayer announced an exclusive licensing agreement for U.S. commercial rights to Ovaprene.
 Under the agreement, Daré received an upfront payment and access to Bayer’s extensive clinical and market capabilities while retaining control over Ovaprene’s development and regulatory approval process.
 Bayer received the right to obtain exclusive rights to commercialize the product in the U.S. following completion of the pivotal clinical trial being undertaken by Daré.
-If Bayer, in its sole discretion, makes payment to Daré of $20 million, which Daré intends to apply to reimbursement of clinical study costs, then the exclusive license to commercialize Ovaprene in the U.S. will become effective.
-Daré will also be entitled to receive commercial milestone payments potentially totaling $310 million, in addition to double digit tiered royalties on net sales.

 About Daré Bioscience

 Daré may announce material information about its finances, product and product candidates, clinical trials and other matters using the Investors section of its website (http://ir.darebioscience.com), SEC filings, press releases, public conference calls and webcasts.
-Daré will use these channels to distribute material information about the company, and may also use social media to communicate important information about the company, its finances, product and product candidates, clinical trials and other matters.
+Daré will use these channels to distribute material information about the company and may also use social media to communicate important information about the company, its finances, product and product candidates, clinical trials and other matters.
 The information Daré posts on its investor relations website or through social media channels may be deemed to be material information.
-Daré encourages investors, the media, and others interested in the company to review the information Daré posts in the Investors section of its website and to follow these Twitter accounts: @SabrinaDareCEO and @DareBioscience.
+Daré encourages investors, the media, and others interested in the company to review the information Daré posts in the Investors section of its website and to follow these X (formerly Twitter) accounts: @SabrinaDareCEO and @DareBioscience.
 Any updates to the list of social media channels the company may use to communicate information will be posted in the Investors section of Daré’s website.

-Investors on behalf of Daré Bioscience, Inc.:
+Media and Investors on behalf of Daré Bioscience, Inc:

 Source: Daré Bioscience, Inc.